-A Mitsubishi Xpander hybrid electric MPV is one of the several new partially or fully electric Mitsubishi cars in the pipeline.
-The new HEV was confirmed yesterday as part of the company’s new mid-term plan “Small but Beautiful”.
+The Mitsubishi Xpander hybrid electric MPV is one of the several new partially or fully electric Mitsubishi cars in the company’s pipeline.
+The new HEV was confirmed in late July as part of the Mitsubishi’s new mid-term plan “Small but Beautiful”.

 Judging from the roadmap, the Mitsubishi Xpander hybrid will be the last major ‘intervention’ before the entry of the next-gen model.
-With the product roadmap showing all-new models separately, the ‘eco’ version of the current Xpander would ride on a tweaked mechanical carriage to accommodate the electrical components and sport unique touches to the exterior and interior.
+With the product roadmap showing all-new models separately, the ‘eco’ version of the current Xpander would ride on the existing platform modified to take in the electrical components and sport unique touches to the exterior and interior.
 Expect the new Mitsubishi Xpander hybrid to launch in the second half of 2022.

 The current Mitsubishi Xpander is powered by the 4A91 1.5-litre MIVEC petrol engine, a naturally aspirated four-cylinder unit that produces 105 PS at 6,000 rpm and 141 Nm of torque at 4,000 rpm.
 5-speed manual and 4-speed automatic are the transmission choices.
 The Mitsubishi Xpander range includes a more SUV-styled ‘Cross’ version as well, featured in the first picture.

-Nissan ‘e-Power’ tech to support the Xpander Hybrid?
+Nissan ‘e-Power’ tech to support the Mitsubishi Xpander Hybrid?